 Jeane used my technique to create these brightly colored daisy cakes for

-Adding a handpainted design to a cheesecake is no more challenging that decorating a cake or cookie and it really makes an impressive looking dessert.
+Adding a handpainted design to a cheesecake is no more challenging than decorating a cake or cookie and it really makes an impressive-looking dessert.

 Sharaden created this beauty for Easter.